mariovalney/cf7-to-zapier/readme.txt

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =

-Added the 'application/json' header by default to POST request and 'ctz_post_request_args' filter to POST args.
-This way developers can modify the request args if any service demands a particular header or body.
+Added support to use [PIPE](https://contactform7.com/selectable-recipient-with-pipes/) on Contact Form 7 and tested against 4.9.2.